yoogottamk/csv2pptx/README.md

   you can simply create a new textbox and seperate the two.
 2. The order of images in `config.py` specifies the z-index too.
 Images defined earlier are placed before the rest.
+3. Make sure that the path in csv data is relative to `main.py`

 ## Todo
 1. Proper error handling